The Christmas season commences!

 A home away from home…

 I cannot wait for Christmas this year.
 I look forward to seeing my boyfriend’s family who are so vivacious and full of personality.
 His friends have also become my friends after many summer days spent together sailing along the Amalfi coast.
 Christmas in Naples is never boring with all the fun-loving people, wonderful food and amusingly animated Nativity scenes.
-Although it never really feels like Christmas to me, it is still enjoyable.
+Although it never really feels like Christmas to me with all the seafood and the fall-like weather, it is still enjoyable.

 Americans today come from so many different backgrounds and religions that many different festivities coincide such as Hanukkah, Kwanza, the Winter Solstice and many more.
 I still prefer our ridiculously over-the-top American Christmas but I think Italians put it best when they say, il mondo è bello perché é vario…the world is beautiful because it is varied.
 So no matter how you celebrate this season, I wish you all a lot of joy this season and in the coming year.